Gusta024092/Gusta024092/README.md

   <div align="justify" style="font-family: Arial;" >
     <p>
-      <strong>English</strong>: I'm a Java Developer who does small projects and posts periodically here on GitHub.
-Focused on learning more and using it to develop skills that add to my training and performance in programming.
-I don't have any plans at the moment to record videos on YouTube, but I already have the skills to create digital content for the Internet, whether it's necessary to use this platform later on.
+      <strong>English</strong>: I am a Java Developer focused on this language, although there is experience and familiarity with other programming languages, such as C#.
+I'm doing small projects that I post periodically here on GitHub, in which my focus is on learning more to develop my skills that add to my training and performance in programming.
+I don't have any plans at the moment to record videos on YouTube, but I already have the skills to create digital content for the Internet, if necessary for later use of this platform.
     </p>
     <br>
     <p>
-      <strong>Português Brasileiro</strong>: Eu sou um Desenvolvedor Java que faz pequenos projetos e posta periodicamente aqui no GitHub.
-Focado em aprender mais e utilizar para desenvolver habilidades que agregam na minha formação e desempenho na programação.
+      <strong>Português Brasileiro</strong>: Eu sou um Desenvolvedor Java com foco nesta linguagem, embora tenho experiência e familiaridade com outras linguagens de programação, a exemplo o C#.
+Faço pequenos projetos em que posto periodicamente aqui no GitHub, na qual meu foco é em aprender mais para desenvolver minhas habilidades que agregam na minha formação e desempenho na programação.
 Ainda não tenho planos definidos no momento para gravar vídeos no Youtube, porém já tenho habilidades para criação de conteúdo digital para Internet, seja se for necessário para casos posteriores de usar essa plataforma para envio.
     </p>
   </div>
   <br>